Will I Be Able to Get Pregnant After Gastric Sleeve Surgery?

 Obesity can negatively impact fertility and make it more difficult for a woman to become pregnant.

-Children born to obese women are more likely to be born prematurely and obese women are more likely to require a c-section.
-Obese expecting mothers are more likely to suffer from gestational diabetes.
+Children born to obese women are more likely to be born prematurely, and obese women are more likely to require a C-section.

 How Is Sleeve Gastrectomy Performed?